 chrome://flags/#dark-light-mode to access the flag directly.
 Here, click on the drop-down menu next to “Dark/light mode of system UI” and select “Enabled”.

-3. Now, open the Quick Settings panel and you will find a new “Dark theme” tile.
-Click on it to enable system-wide dark mode on a Chromebook.
-That’s it.
+6. After the reboot, open the Quick Settings panel and you will find a new “Dark theme” tile.
+Click on it to instantly enable the system-wide dark mode on your Chromebook.
+If you notice some elements are unreadable due to to the dark theme then reboot the Chromebook and everything will be fixed.

-4. To move to the light mode, simply turn off the “Dark theme” tile under the Quick Settings panel, and you are done.
+4. If you want to quickly switch between dark and light mode, simply turn off the “Dark theme” tile under the Quick Settings panel, and there you have it.

 My Experience While Using Dark Mode on a Chromebook

 First of all, Chrome OS already had a sort of dark mode touch to its UI.
 The app drawer and quick settings menu were dark in design so turning on dark mode does not do anything to these elements.
 However, turning on light mode brings a new vibrant UI which I like pretty much.
 It’s very similar to Windows 10’s light theme.
-That said, the current dark mode implementation on Chrome OS is half-baked and messes up a lot of things.
+That said, the current dark mode implementation on Chrome OS is still incomplete and messes up a lot of things in the Settings page and the Files app.

-Overall, it’s a half-hearted attempt at bringing dark mode on Chromebooks.
-I am pretty disappointed by this release as the feature made its appearance in the Canary channel two months back in October.
+Overall, even after six months, it still feels like a half-hearted attempt at bringing dark mode on Chromebooks.
+I am pretty disappointed by Chrome OS’ dark mode as the feature made its appearance in the Canary channel two months back in October 2020.
 Still, the implementation has not gone through a significant improvement.
-Sometimes, a restart fixes things, but it’s all-around a bad experience right now.
+Sometimes, a restart fixes things, but it’s all-around a poor experience right now.

 Experience System-wide Dark and Light Mode on a Chromebook

 So that is how you can enable both dark and light mode on a Chromebook.
 As much as we love dark mode, I found the new light mode quite beautiful on my Chromebook.
-That said, the dark mode implementation is flaky at best.
+That said, the dark mode implementation is flaky at best at the current state.
 Anyway, those were my thoughts.
 But what do you think?
 Do tell us your experience in the comment section below.
 And to learn more such Chrome OS tips and tricks go through our linked article.